-Figure 5 shows the RFD (see Sect.
-2.3) between the deterministic and noise sample.
-Here we attempt to quantify the difference between a tree built from the deterministic sample and the noise sample (e.g. comparing the trees displayed in Fig. 4).
-We consider trees built using 10, 50, 100 and 200 stellar particles.
+Figure 5 shows the RFD (see Section 2.3) between the deterministic and noise samples.
+Here we attempt to quantify the difference between a tree estimated from the deterministic sample and from the noise sample (e.g., comparing the trees displayed in Figure 4).
+We consider trees estimated using 10, 50, 100, and 200 stellar particles.
 We compare 1000 times this difference by randomly selecting particles from the deterministic sample and the noise sample.
 The yellow distribution represents these 1000 RFD estimates.
 This figure also shows the RFD obtained between two noise samples.
-In the same fashion as with the deterministic sample, we select randomly particles 1000 times from the noise sample and compare them.
-The RFD distribution in this case is represented with
+In the same fashion as with the deterministic sample, we randomly select particles 1000 times from the noise sample and compare them.
+The RFD distribution in this case is represented with the gray color.
+We recall that the higher the RFD, the more different the trees are from each other.
+Therefore, when the mean RFD of the yellow distribution is larger than the mean RFD of the gray distribution, we consider we have a phylogenetic signal.
+Also, to have trees that are generally different from noise, it is preferable that both distributions do not overlap.